Adapters

 Cloudflare Workers

 Deploy to Cloudflare's global edge network.
-Static assets are served from the ASSETS binding, and dynamic routes are handled by the Worker.
-Runtime ISG revalidation is not implemented for Cloudflare yet; ISG routes are prerendered at build time and served as static assets, and pracht build warns when this combination is used.
+Static assets are served from the ASSETS binding, dynamic routes are handled by the Worker, and regenerated ISG HTML is stored in the Workers Cache API with ASSETS as the build-time fallback.

 Setup